 - Be Careful What You Wish For: Part of the reason the study group vents at Starburns' memorial is that they don't want to give up their summer to retake the classes; at least, Jeff and Annie do.
 They get exactly what they want: no one will have to go to Greendale during the summer because they've been expelled.

 - Big Bad: Chang, after quite a bit of buildup, finally takes his place.

 - Big "NO!": Jeff, when he learns that he must attend summer school.

-- Bitter Sweet Ending: The group gets expelled, but they also develop closer into True Companions.
+- Bittersweet Ending: The group gets expelled, but they also grow closer as a group.

-- Body Double: Chang's plan to guarentee the outcome of the discipline hearing involves one.
+- Body Double: Chang's plan to guarantee the outcome of the discipline hearing involves one.

 - Brick Joke: Star-Burns's memorial video isn't mentioned again until it is played in The Tag.

 - To "Remedial Chaos Theory": Britta's felt star-burns (to Evil Abed's felt goatees) and the entire last scene.

 - Again, to "Remedial Chaos Theory", Star-Burn's lawyer is an unseen one armed man with a scar.
 One of the scenarios from that episode involved Jeff becoming a one armed lawyer with a scar.
 It's even the same arm that's missing, according to Abed.

 - Faux-by from "Contemporary Impressionists" returns as the Dean's replacement.

 - "Rusty Bucket?
 Rusty Bucket?
 Rusty Bucket?"